onuva/Gmail-Agent/README.md

 Processing: Q3 Budget Review — need your sign-off by Friday
   From: Dana Lee <dana@company.com>
   Score: 9/10 | Category: Urgent
+  Summary: Dana is asking you to review and approve the Q3 budget numbers before end of week.
   Reason: Requires a decision with an explicit deadline this week.
   [ACTION] Labeled as 'AI-Priority' [REACT->draft_reply] Created draft reply.
 (Direct question needing a timely response.)